Home / publications / commentaries /

 Conclusion

 • Substantial shares of migrants leave the UK’s employee workforce within the first few years, and this was particularly the case among EU workers who started working in the UK under free movement.
+More recent migrants, especially from outside the EU, seem more likely to remain.

 Acknowledgements